-With the number and quality of surveillance and identification tools becoming available at annually shrinking prices, police departments will become indirectly incentivized to collect a broad range of biometric data about the citizens they serve—DNA, voice samples, tattoos, walking gaits, all these various forms of personal identification will become manually (and in some cases, automatically) catalogued for future undetermined uses.
+With the number and quality of surveillance and identification tools becoming available at annually shrinking prices, police departments will become indirectly incentivized to collect a broad range of biometric data about the citizens they serve—DNA, voice samples, tattoos, walking gaits, all these various forms of personal identification will become manually (and in some cases, automatically) cataloged for future undetermined uses.

-Ultimately, popular voter pressure will see legislation passed that ensures no metadata of their lawful public activity be stored in state-owned computers permanently.
+Ultimately, popular voter pressure will see legislation passed that ensures no metadata of their lawful public activity is stored in state-owned computers permanently.
 While resisted at first, the price tag of storing the enormous and mounting amounts of metadata collected by these smart CCTV networks will get this restrictive legislation passed on the grounds of financial prudence.

 Safer urban spaces